 Thanks for reading.

-Orb Property Consultants are a client-side project management company based in Hamilton, New Zealand.
+Orb Project Management are a client-side project management company based in Hamilton, New Zealand.